AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

 Writing Readable Code - Part 2
 --------------------------------

-* With `renames` our complicated code example is easier to understand
+* With :ada:`renames` our complicated code example is easier to understand

    .. code:: Ada